 Your profile is like your “resume” for a date or potential relationship.
 And just like a job search, you will have a lot of competition!
 So, you really need to stand out if you want to get the kind of dates you want.

 But how do you write a good profile?
 I’m going to tell you some of the highlights, and things you MUST do if you want to find a quality man or woman.

 How to Write Your Online Dating Profile

-Before I get into the specifics of how to write a good online dating profile, I just wanted to let you know that I am running a special until June 30, 2019.
-You will get a review of your online dating profile for HALF OFF ($50 value, now $25 for a limited time).
+Before I get into the specifics of how to write a good online dating profile, I just wanted to let you know that I am running a special until March 30, 2020.
+I will write or re-write your online dating profile for HALF OFF ($99 value, now $49 for a limited time).
+Just click here!

 Now, let's get started.

 There are so many different components that you have to pay close attention to if you want to have success in the online dating world.

 So, let’s start with your photos.

 Most people don’t pay enough attention to their photos.
 They just slap some up there on their profile and never give it a second thought.